Most AI cover letters sound generic by paragraph two. Here's how the main tools compare.

 You stare at the blank page.
 You've already applied to 15 jobs this week.
 Writing another personalised cover letter from scratch feels impossible.
 So you copy-paste your template, swap the company name, and hit send.

-Recruiters can tell.
-In 2026, hiring managers report that 68% of cover letters they receive are obviously generic or AI-generated without editing.
+Recruiters can tell when a letter is just a template with the company name swapped.
 The irony?
-AI cover letter generators can actually write better cover letters than most people — if you use the right one and know how to edit the output.
+AI cover letter generators can write useful first drafts, if you use the right one and know how to edit the output.

 How Do the Best AI Cover Letter Generators Compare?